Feynman checkers: lattice quantum field theory with real time: Introduction

 The desired combinatorial construction is finally given in this paper (realizing two steps of the program outlined in \cite[\S\S8--9]{SU-22}).
 It follows a classical approach known from Kirchhoff matrix-tree theorem, the Kasteleyn and Kenyon theorems \cite{Levine-11,Kenyon-02}.
 In this approach, a physical system (an electrical network, a moving electron, etc) is described by a difference equation on the lattice (lattice Laplace equation, lattice Dirac equation from Feynman checkers, etc).
 The solution is expressed through determinants, interpreted combinatorially via loop expansion \cite[\S12.3]{Rothe-12}, and computed explicitly by Fourier transform.
-In our setup, the solution is not unique and has to be \emph{regularized} first by introducing a small imaginary mass ``living'' on the dual lattice.
+In our setup, the solution is not unique and is \emph{regularized} first by introducing a small imaginary mass ``living'' on the dual lattice.
+In the proof of consistency, we overcome the \emph{sign problem} \cite{Alexandru-etal-22} by a set of number-theoretic tools.